userElaina/console-music-player/README.md

 `u` `up` `update`

-Deletes the old playlist and updates the playlist to all music files in the current path.
+Delete the old playlist and updates the playlist to all music files in the current path.

 ### The Command to Modify the Playback Status